-Summer camps can be pricey, but not all fun and enriching programs have to cost a pretty penny.
-We’ve rounded up several inexpensive summer camps in the Boston area that can provide your child with everything from performing arts experience to sailing lessons.
+Summer camp can be pricey, but not all fun and enriching programs have to cost a pretty penny.
+To round out our complete guide to Boston-area summer camps, we’ve put together a list of nearly a dozen inexpensive camps in the Boston area that can provide your child with everything from performing arts experience to sailing lessons.
 Four weeks of summer camp for $5?
 Yes, please.

-2. Camp Harborview: Put on in partnership with the Boys and Girls Club, Camp Harborview takes place on Long Island in Boston Harbor for four weeks each summer.
-Campers must live in Boston and be between the ages of 11-14 by July 1.
+Put on in partnership with the Boys and Girls Club, Camp Harbor View takes place on Long Island in Boston Harbor for four weeks each summer.
+Campers must live in Boston and be between the ages of 11 to 14 by July 1.
 The camp, which focuses on fun activities like swimming and sports as well as developing leadership skills, costs $5.

 Photo courtesy of Camp Shriver

-3. Camp Shriver: This unique camp accepts campers ages 8-12 with and without disabilities, with the camp population split half and half, to participate in its summer sports programs at UMass Boston and Stonehill College.
+This unique, inclusive camp accepts campers ages eight to 12 with and without disabilities, with the camp population split half and half, to participate in its summer sports programs at UMass Boston and Stonehill College.
 There is a $25 registration fee.

-6. MIT Summer HSSP: Everyone from rising seventh graders to students entering their first year of college is welcome to attend MIT's Summer HSSP program.
-It takes place in six-week sessions on the weekends and covers a range of subjects both academic and nonacademic.
+Everyone from rising seventh graders to students entering their first year of college is welcome to attend MIT's Summer HSSP program.
+It takes place in seven-week sessions on the weekends and covers a range of subjects both academic and nonacademic.
 The program costs $40 and financial assistance is available.

 Photo courtesy of Youth Enrichment Services

-8. Youth Enrichment Services Outdoor Adventure: Serving kids ages 7-18, Youth Enrichment Services in Boston offers two one-week programs, Outdoor Adventure Sessions and Outdoor Adventure Intensives, that aim to introduce Boston kids and teens to the great outdoors.
+Serving kids ages seven to 18, Youth Enrichment Services in Boston offers two one-week programs, Outdoor Adventure Sessions and Outdoor Adventure Intensives, that aim to introduce Boston kids and teens to the great outdoors.
 Campers can attend for $125 if they are income-eligible (regularly $200).

-10. Tenacity Summer Tennis & Reading Program: To avoid the summer slide, Tenacity serves almost 5,000 Boston students with their Summer Tennis & Reading Program, found at 23 public parks around the city.
-Students aged 6–16 meet daily for free three-hour sessions split between fitness and summer reading.
+To avoid the summer slide, Tenacity serves almost 5,000 Boston students with their Summer Tennis & Reading Program, found at 23 public parks around the city.
+Students aged six to 16 meet daily for free three-hour sessions split between fitness fun and literacy skills development.